How to Become a Wedding Planner: Launch a Business in 5 Steps

 What Is a Wedding Planner?

-Wedding planners handle all of the logistics behind a wedding to ensure the event goes off without a hitch.
+Wedding planners handle all of the logistics behind a wedding, from your venue to your wedding hashtag, to ensure the event goes off without a hitch.

 It’s not very common for engaged couples to bear the responsibility of planning their wedding all on their own.
 At some point, people realize the immense amount of planning, work, and execution that goes into pulling off a wedding.